childsb/containers/README.md

 # Building Kubernetes & deploy to EC2

 Create a new EC2 instance.  download the pem, chmod it..
+make sure you have a user with ID and KEY.
+This user should have admin-ish permissions.

 Set a variable pointing to the instance for imediate gratification.